 You don’t have to look far to find simple and effective steps you can take to improve your mental health.
-Most of them are free or inexpensive.
+Good news: most of them are free or inexpensive.

 1: Exercise Three Times a Week

 Everyone knows exercise is good for your body.
 Did you know it’s good for your mind too?
-Research shows that regular exercise, especially cardio (e.g., walking or running), is good for your mood.
-It’s also likely to boost your self-esteem and help you feel a sense of accomplishment.
+Research shows that regular exercise, especially cardio (e.g., walking or running), enhances your mood.
+It’s also likely to boost your self-esteem and provide a sense of accomplishment.
 All these things are good for your mental health!
 Exercising at least three times per week has been shown to improve depression.
-It may also help with anxiety or even obsessive-compulsive disorder.
+It may also ease anxiety or even obsessive-compulsive disorder.

 2: See People You Care About

-Spending time with people you care about can be a great way to maintain good mental health.
+Spending time with people you care about can be a great way to boost mental health.
 It helps to improve your mood if you’re feeling depressed.
-The benefits of having a strong social support network are many — it lowers your risk of depression and substance abuse and also improves your efforts to cope with stress.
+The benefits of having a strong social support network are many — it lowers your risk of depression and substance abuse and also bolsters your efforts to cope with stress.
 Whether things are going well for you or not, being reminded that you’re not alone will help your mental health.

 3: Do Fun Stuff

 Whether you’re looking to improve your mental health or just maintain it, it’s important to have a regular schedule of enjoyable activities.
-Ideally, several each week.
-Whether it’s playing with your dog, going for a walk, listening to your favorite music, or helping those in need, there are lots of possibilities for pleasant activities to put in your schedule!
+Aim for several each week.
+Whether it’s playing with your dog, going for a walk, listening to your favorite music, or helping those in need, there are lots of possibilities for pleasant activities to add to your schedule!
 If you’re having trouble thinking of options that might work for you, check out this list for dozens of ideas.

 4: Forgive Someone